Here you are, folks: the 2008 Interfilk Quilt

 The eventual result, you can see.
 We spent most of Saturday at the back of the program room, with two sewing machines, an ironing board and iron, various quilting notions, and [a last-minute inspiration which paid off big-time] a modest but eclectic palette of fabrics out of my and Brenda's stashes in case inspiration struck on the spot.

-DiMasi of Glen Ellyn, IL.
-I (Margaret) attached the label and edge
+Ellyn, IL.
+I (Margaret) attached the label and edge bindings, and

 The second year, I brought along a supply of ready-to-decorate blocks, which proved very popular.
 Decorations-added included rubberstamped dandelions by Kathy Mar, a stamp of the FKO logo, and a cat applique'.
 Seeing the format in person inspired several other folks to do squares-within-borders blocks using the fabrics brought by Brenda and me.
 Melissa Glasser brought a small counted-cross-stitch kit which she did at the convention and then set borders to, to bring it up to the 8" square size we use.
 The quilt's size varies from year to year: 4x5 blocks for the first one, 4x6 blocks for the second, 5x5 blocks for the third, back to 4x5 last year.
 Realistically, 5x5 or 5x6 is about as large as can be conveniently hung on a wall or used as a lap quilt while traveling.
 So far, we've had only a few carryover blocks